The question: “When is the right time to talk to your children about credit card debt?”

 Too often “all our kids ever see us do with money is spend it – they don’t see us save, they don’t see us give to charity, they don’t see us pay bills,” says Neale Godfrey, author of a number of personal finance books.

-She and other PF experts with whom I spoke for “How to raise money-smart kids” on MSN Money offered tips for getting your kids to connect the dots between “money” and “responsibility.”
+She and other PF experts with whom I have spoken offered tips for getting your kids to connect the dots between “money” and “responsibility.”
 Some examples:

 At the supermarket: Have them circle items in the food ads.
 Let them match coupons to products.
 Explain that you’re buying store-brand oatmeal because it tastes the same and costs less.